mpsdantas/dip/README.md

-# dip
+# DIP
-Digital image processing
+Repository with codes of digital image processing classes